 Nadra Sultan received her B.S. in Business Management from Montana State University and her M.S. in Accounting from Worcester State University.
 Before joining Tufts University, Nadra worked with John Hancock as Alpha Case Manager for eight months in 2008.
 While there Ms. Sultan set up new insurance applications in Sybil Software and also trained incoming Alpha Managers.

-As an Office Coordinator at the Office of Equal Opportunity (OEO)–Tufts University, she supports day to day office operations, coordinates university wide trainings for students, faculty and staff and administers the office’s case management system; EthicsPoint.
+As an Office Coordinator at the Office of Equal Opportunity (OEO)–Tufts University, April supports day to day office operations, coordinates university wide trainings for students, faculty and staff, handles case management for the office and keeps everything running smoothly.